ststdimov/origami-navigation-service/RUNBOOK.md

 ## Release Details

 This service is released whenever a new commit appears on the `master` branch of the GitHub repo.
-It's released by a CircleCI job which validates the new navigation data and uploads it to Fastly.
+It's released by a CI job which validates the new navigation data and uploads it to Fastly.

 ## Key Management Details